We’ve updated our international programs

 Although there is no specific feedback on applications, the assessors provided some general feedback on applications to this round:

-• applications that clearly articulated the rationale behind their listed activities, the people they were intending to meet, and their choice of destination(s) and markets, and how it will impact their practice and future work, were highly regarded by assessors
+- clearly articulate the rationale behind your activities, provide information on the people you are intending to meet, and your choice of destination(s) and markets, and how it will impact your practice and future work

-• applications that provided a list of confirmed activities and relevant letters of support or invitations that spoke clearly to the activity’s impact were typically more successful
+- provide a list of confirmed activities and relevant letters of support or invitations where relevant, that speak to the activity’s potential impact

-• when First Nations artists, creative workers or communities were involved in a project, applications that demonstrated that the activity was self-determined and First Nations led stood out
+- when First Nations artists, creative workers or communities are involved in a project, applicants need to demonstrate that the activity complies with the Protocols for using First Nations Cultural and Intellectual Property in the Arts

 How were applications assessed:

-• three panels were convened in Literature, Visual Arts and Multi-Arts, composed of Industry Advisors and Creative Australia staff with relevant experience
+- three panels were convened in Literature, Visual Arts and Multi-Arts, composed of Creative Australia staff with relevant experience

 Visiting International Publishers (VIPs) Delegates 2025